 President William D. Underwood has led Mercer during a period of dynamic growth and development for the University.
-Since his appointment as Mercer’s 18th president in 2006, enrollment has increased by over 22 percent to more than 8,600 students, with the University successively enrolling the five largest and best-credentialed freshman classes in the institution’s history in 2012, 2013, 2014, 2015, and 2016.
+Since his appointment as Mercer’s 18th president in 2006, enrollment has increased by over 22 percent to more than 8,600 students, with the University successively enrolling the four largest and best-credentialed freshman classes in the institution’s history in 2012, 2013, 2014 and 2015.
 Mercer has launched second and third medical school campuses (Savannah and Columbus), initiated a master’s-level physician assistant program and a doctoral-level physical therapy program, and added Ph.D. programs in Clinical Psychology, Nursing, Counseling, Educational Leadership, and Curriculum and Instruction.

 Under President Underwood’s leadership, Mercer resumed competition in intercollegiate football in 2013 after a 72-year hiatus.
 During the inaugural season, Mercer established a new NCAA Division I record for wins by a start-up program by going 10-2.
 Mercer was admitted to membership in one of the oldest and most prestigious intercollegiate athletic associations when it became a member of the Southern Conference in 2014.

 The Greater Macon Chamber of Commerce in 2013 honored President Underwood with its Citizen of the Year Award in recognition of his service to the community, and in 2016 The Macon Telegraph named him as its Middle Georgian of the Year.
-Georgia Trend magazine has named him among the 100 Most Influential Georgians in 2013, 2014, 2015 and 2016.
+Georgia Trend magazine has named him among the 100 Most Influential Georgians in 2013, 2014, 2015, 2016 and 2017.
 He was named in 2014 as recipient of the Leadership Character Award by the Greenleaf Center for Servant Leadership and has served as a member of the NCAA Division I Presidential Advisory Group.

 An elected member of the American Law Institute and the American Bar Foundation, President Underwood was awarded the J.D. degree summa cum laude by the University of Illinois College of Law in 1985, where he graduated as class salutatorian and was an editor of the University of Illinois Law Review.
 Following graduation, he clerked for the Honorable Sam D. Johnson of the United States Court of Appeals for the Fifth Circuit, prior to practicing law for several years with a prominent law firm in Dallas.
 As an undergraduate, he attended Michigan State University and Oklahoma Baptist University, where he met his spouse, Lesli.
-They have two children, Jessica, who is an attorney in Dallas, and William, who is a graduate student at the University of Chicago.
+They have two children, Jessica, who is an attorney in Dallas with the firm Baker Botts, LLP, and William, who is a graduate student studying the philosophy of religion at the University of Chicago.